 Environmental and outdoor learning has a powerful story to be told, but traditional ways of doing so have often fallen short of demonstrating individual and community impact.
 Without being able to effectively tell and share this story of impact, the field has often struggled to secure both financial and policy-based support.
 As a result, far too many communities go without access to quality EE initiatives to help improve the lives of individuals and their community.

-By bringing together practitioners, evaluators, and funders, we hope to create a framework to:
+By bringing together practitioners, evaluators, and funders, we are working to:

 - Demonstrate the role of EE in improving the quality of life in Colorado

 - Build capacity for evaluation within EE Organizations

 - Provide a framework for evaluating ee across and among organizations